 Safety meetings, or toolbox talks, are universal on construction sites and similar workplaces.
 This is for very good reason—in an inherently risky industry, workplace safety should always be a top priority.
 And on a site with myriad (literally) moving parts, elevated work areas, heavy equipment and machinery, electrical hazards, and more, there are so many different aspects to consider and communicate.

 From weather-specific concerns to staying up-to-date with OSHA regulations, the field of safety in the construction workplace is vast and varied.
 You want to make sure that you cover a wide array of topics on your safety meeting schedule, focusing on those most relevant to the time, place, and individual properties of the site and project.
 It’s also important to take steps to deliver information, expectations, and safety tips in a way that’s engaging and effective—otherwise, you’re wasting your time.
-Safety Evolution is designed to cut down on paperwork that takes time out of the more hands-on aspects of workplace safety.
-One of those hands-on aspects is the nitty-gritty of communicating in-person with workers.
+Safety Evolution is designed to cut down on paperwork and give more time for the hands-on aspect of workplace safety.
+Communicating with workers is one of the most important "Hands On" aspects of safety!
 The following is our guide to planning topics for—and executing—top-notch toolbox talks on your worksite.

 Popular and Widely Relevant Safety Topics for Toolbox Talks

 The first step in a great safety program is deciding what you’ll discuss with workers at the designated safety meeting time.
 We’ve written a helpful post on eight construction safety meeting topics that is a great start, outlining popular and important topics to cover.
 These include: